KernowPabloUK/Beacon-Mental-Health-Awareness/README.md

 The site will be deployed using GitHub Pages using the following steps.

 - Visit GitHub.
-- Navigate to the [Beacon | Mental Health Awareness /// Individual Formative Assignment 1](https://github.com/KernowPabloUK/individual-formative-assignment-1) repository.
+- Navigate to the [Beacon | Mental Health Awareness](https://github.com/KernowPabloUK/Beacon-Mental-Health-Awareness) repository.
 - Click settings along the top options bar.
 - Click pages on the left hand side menu bar.
 - Under Build & Deployment section, click the dropdown button under 'Branch' that is labelled 'None' and select "Main".